robinrendle/aeve/content/draft.md

 A call had woken her, buzzed her out of bed.
 An unpredictable rainstorm was inbound, clouds in the horizon building, humidity in the air fluctuating with every breath.
 From the comfort of her room she could feel these atmospheric movements in her bones, just like it’s said of experienced pilots and their planes — how the fuselage, propellors and the tips of their wings become extensions of the pilot’s body.

-For months Aeve was hatching plans and dreaming of everything that was absent in the Malian troposphere; from cirrus and altostratus clouds to their distant cumulonimbus friends.
-That night she could feel the drop in air pressure and she could even sense the palpitating, beautiful puffy little rain clouds that slept outside.
+For months Aeve was hatching plans and dreaming about the absence in the Malian troposphere; from cirrus and altostratus clouds to their distant cumulonimbus friends, they were all unwelcome guests in the skies above Mali.
+But that night she could feel the drop in air pressure and she could even sense the palpitating, beautiful puffy little rain clouds that slept outside.

 “Aeve, are you there?
 Where the hell are you?
 I’ve been looking all over for you!”
 Aeve recognised the flittering voice on the other end of the phone as Hendrik, it was impossible to misplace his South African accent.
 “I’ve no idea where Felix is and we have this storm rolling in.
 Don’t—” Hendrik’s voice cut to silence as Aeve hung up.
 Holding the phone tightly in her hands, she thought *this is it*.
 After all these years of traveling and waiting, all those delicate moments of painstaking field research, it had all been leading up to this evening.
 Her room appeared to stretch and expand under her feet, yet sadly this newfound adrenalin failed to wash away her drowsiness.